A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Environmental planning

 This section describes the Relational Bayesian Network (RBN) designed to address a multi-objective optimization problem that balances economic returns with environmental quality.
 The Pollution is modeled by a GNN for predicting pollution probabilities alongside expert-defined constraints for profit optimization.

 For each agricultural land unit $l$, the profit is computed based on its land use type, $\mathrm{LandUse}(l)$, and its agricultural area, $\mathrm{AreaAgr}(l)$.
 The profit contribution is defined as:

-These contributions are aggregated by summing over the relevant lands. \\ The profit constraint is modeled by the \texttt{@target\_(s)} formula, which returns the min-max normalized profit for each sub-basin $\in [0,1]$, based on the minimum and maximum possible profit values for that sub-basin.\\ The overall constraint of the model is given by:
+These contributions are aggregated by summing over the relevant lands. \\ The profit constraint is modeled by the \texttt{@target\_(s)} formula, which returns the min-max normalized profit for each subbasin $\in [0,1]$, based on the minimum and maximum possible profit values for that subbasin.\\ The overall constraint of the model is given by:

-Here, the constant \(0.1\) in the \texttt{WIF} represents the \(\lambda\) parameter from the article. \texttt{Pollution(s)} is the probability formula represented by the GNN ($X_1$) and \texttt{@target\_s(s)} represent the second objective for maximizing the profit ($X_2$). $\texttt{all\_const(s)}$ corresponds to $\eta_X$ in the main text.
+Here, the constant \(0.1\) in the \texttt{WIF} represents the \(\lambda\) parameter from the article. \texttt{Pollution(s)} is the probability formula represented by the GNN ($X_1$) and \texttt{@target\_s(s)} represents the second objective for maximizing the profit ($X_2$). $\texttt{all\_const(s)}$ corresponds to $\eta_X$ in the main text.